stefanprodan/syros/deployctl/README.md

    Stefan Prodan

 COMMANDS:
+     promote   Promote containers from one environment to another reload    Reload containers configuration
+     rollback  Rollback containers to previous version
+     migrate   Migrate PostgreSQL, Kafka or OpenTSDB
-     promote  Promote containers from one environment to another help, h  Shows a list of commands or help for one command
+     help, h   Shows a list of commands or help for one command

 GLOBAL OPTIONS:
    --config value, -c value  Download URL for the config.tar.gz file [$DCTL_CONFIG_URL]